olgarozmetova/code-magazine-article/README.md

-# Freelancer Website
+# The Code Magazine Website

-Simple site about freelance services on web development.
+Simple site with an article about why to learn HTML.